 8. Lembas bread from The Lord of the Rings trilogy

 Lembas bread is a wafer-like food made by the Elves to sustain travelers on their journey.
 It seems to contain some Elfin magic, as it keeps for many days and just a small portion is enough to sustain a grown man.
-It’s fitting that lembas bread has a mystical quality to it: Tolkien probably had the Eucharist in mind when he wrote lembas bread into his books.
+It’s fitting that lembas bread has a mystical quality to it: Tolkien may have had the Eucharist in mind when he wrote lembas bread into his books.

 Try your hand at making homemade lembas bread the next time you embark on a journey!